Flying Lesbians: History

 The Flying Lesbians functioned as a co-operative, wrote lyrics in German and English, and composed all songs by themselves.
 They also did all their own set up and transported all the equipment for their shows, part of their goal of "being liberated from male assistance."
 For copyright purposes they worked under the joint pseudonym of "Emily Pankhurst."
 Their logo was a labrys, a double-headed axe.
 Their website explains that this is an ancient symbol of women's power throughout Europe.
+History and significance told by Cillie Rentmeister in English.

 After forming "over night," according to keyboardist Cillie Rentmeister, they rehearsed twice before they performed their first show to an audience of 2,000 at the first German women's festival in Berlin in 1974:On May 11, 1974, the Berlin Women's Center organized the first public women's festival in West Germany.
 The Rockfete im Rock (Rock Party in a Skirt, in German, the word Rock also means skirt) was a politically significant event at the time, and men were not admitted.
 A popular UK band cancelled its performance, and a newcomer band played in its place: The Flying Lesbians had formed a few days earlier and consisted of seven women from the amateur music scene.
 Their performance was a hit.
 The Flying Lesbians produced an LP and toured West Germany and Europe in the years that followed.
+Lyrics translated in English: Bisexuality, We’re the homosexual women.

 They rocked fiercely through the summer of 1974 - for women only - including a show at the legendary women's camp on the Danish Island of Femø.
 The band became a role model for several other women bands, including Lysistrara, UnterRock, Schneewittchen, Les-Be-Ton, and Ausserhalb."

 This 1974 international women's camp on the Danish island of Femø - with participants from Europe and the US, including Diana E.H.
 Russell - and the adjoining, big open air women's festival in the Danish Capital Copenhagen were a milestone for the European women's movement.
 It was here that the impetus and concepts were created for the first "International Tribunal on Crimes against Women" following the "International Women's Year" in Brussels, Belgium in 1976.
 The Flying Lesbians actively engaged and played in both events, in Copenhagen they played in front of 30,000 festival visitors - this only three months after their founding as a band in Berlin.